Traffic Offences and Penalties in Hyderabad

 • Can I wear a half-face helmet in Hyderabad?

-Yes, as long as the helmet is well-made and has the Indian Standards Institution (ISI) certification mark on it, you may wear it.
+Yes, if the helmet is well-made and has the Indian Standards Institution (ISI) certification mark on it, you may wear it.
 It is risky to wear a subpar helmet because it might break apart during an accident.
 You may also face penalties if you choose to wear a low-quality helmet.

 About the Author